 The ideology of Aurous is quite simple, users can search for any content, wait for the program to download and after completing the download, they can easily stream shows or movies.
 The users don’t need to download anything as claimed by Aurous.
 Furthermore, the service doesn’t host the song itself.
 Aurous just find the songs that are on the internet.
 Hence, music listeners are able to stream songs for free quite easily.

 Sadly, there is no official Popcorn Time for music app available, especially after the closure of Aurous project.
 However, there are few other streaming services you can definitely try out.
 These music streaming include Spotify, Google Music, Lollypop (a music player that allows users to search music over the internet) and SoundCloud that offer exclusive apps for different platforms.

 Is Popcorn Time for Music Compatible with Operating systems and Devices?

 At the time of launch, Popcorn Time for music (also known as Aurous) was compatible with a range of operating systems and devices.
 Since that is no longer the case, we would recommend Spotify as the go to streaming service.
-If offers apps and software for the following operating systems:
+It offers apps and software for the following operating systems:

-Just download the app, connect to a VPN server in the USA, and enjoy free music streaming on Spotify from anywhere.
+Just download the app, connect to a Spotify VPN server in the USA, and enjoy free music streaming on Spotify from anywhere.